How do I tell the difference between the testnet and live networks?

 If someone tells you to create a testnet wallet to send you money, they are trying to scam you.

 What should I do if I have already been scammed?

 We recommend that you report any fraud to your local authorities.
 Be sure to provide any information you have about the individual who stole from you, along with any related transaction details.

 How do I know if my wallet is a testnet wallet?

-If your wallet has a "beaker" icon (see below images), that wallet is a testnet wallet, and you will only be able to operate with other *testnet* wallets.
-As mentioned before, testnet wallets do not involve real currency, and there is no way to turn testnet currency into bitcoin with value.
+If you have a testnet wallet, you will only be able to operate with other testnet wallets.
+As mentioned before, testnet wallets do not involve real currency, and there is no way to turn testnet currency into cryptocurrency with monetary value.

 Where can I get testnet coins?

 Faucets are a popular way to get testnet coins.
 They are web-based services set up by individuals or organizations with testnet coins to spare.
 A web search for "bitcoin testnet faucet" should point you to the latest available faucets.